 If you forget something…

 You will be able to find anything you might need in Norway.
-However, the prices are much higher there (read also: How expensive is Norway) than on Amazon ;), so prepare in advance, pack smart, and enjoy your Norwegian winter trip to the fullest!
+However, the prices are much higher there (read also: How expensive is Norway) than online.
+So prepare in advance, pack smart, and enjoy your Norwegian winter trip to the fullest!

-If you found this post useful, please bookmark it and share with your friends who are planning a winter trip to Norway.
+If you found this post useful, please bookmark it and share it with your friends who are planning a winter trip to Norway.
 Are you on Pinterest?
-Pin this image!
+Pin these images!